Rafael Devers Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 3.99 team ERA that ranks 12th across all MLB pitching staffs.
+- The Marlins have the 11th-ranked team ERA across all MLB pitching staffs (3.95).

-- Marlins pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to allow the fifth-fewest home runs in baseball (79 total, one per game).

-- Alcantara (2-6) takes the mound for the Marlins in his 16th start of the season.
-He has a 5.17 ERA in 95 2/3 innings pitched, with 78 strikeouts.
+- Garrett makes the start for the Marlins, his 15th of the season.
+He is 3-2 with a 3.64 ERA and 90 strikeouts in 76 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander tossed seven innings against the Toronto Blue Jays, allowing five earned runs while surrendering 10 hits.
+- His most recent appearance was on Thursday against the Pittsburgh Pirates, when the left-hander threw seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.